 Problem notifications are deactivated during the downtime.

-The affected hosts/services are not identified as having a problem in the Tactical Overview.
+The affected hosts/services are not identified as having a problem in the Overview.

 Scheduled downtimes are specially taken into account in the availability analysis.

-For information a special alarm will be triggered at the start and end of a scheduled downtime.
+For information a special notification will be triggered at the start and end of a scheduled downtime.

 Defining scheduled downtimes is achieved via commands.
 All actions pertaining to scheduled downtimes are available here in a single menu:

 The Downtime Comment field must always be filled out.
 You can include a URL, such as http://www.example.com in this field, which will be replaced by a clickable link.
 There are multiple ways to define start and end time ranges.
 From the simple 2 hours, which defines the downtime as starting from now, to the entry of an explicit time range where a future maintenance can also be defined.

 2.1.
 Flexible with max. duration

 This option is useful when, e.g., you know that a host will enter a DOWN state for a few minutes, but the exact time of the event cannot be predicted.
 With this option the scheduled downtime does not begin automatically at a nominated time, rather first when a real Problem status appears for the host.

 Example: You define a scheduled downtime as being from 14:00 to 16:00, and activate the flexible option with a duration of 30 minutes.
 At 14:00 the scheduled downtime will not activate, but rather is in a standby position.
 As soon as the host enters a DOWN or UNREACH state, the scheduled downtime (30 min) will begin and the ‘blue moon’ will appear.
 This will remain so for the duration of the time nominated in the option, regardless of the actual status of the host, and if need be beyond the end-time specified for the downtime.